The Last Day of Summer (2007 film)

-The Last Day of Summer is a 2007 American television film broadcast by Nickelodeon on July 20, 2007.
+The Last Day of Summer is a 2007 American fantasy comedy television film directed by Blair Treu and written by Kent Pierce.
+It aired on Nickelodeon on July 20, 2007.

 Plot

 Luke Malloy and his friends, A.J. and Riley, perform together as a band named Steel Monkey.
 They are starting middle school in two days, warned by Luke's older sister Diana of the dangers of junior high (especially the possibility that Luke's friends might leave him behind for the "cooler crowd") and intimidated by the looming presence of the bully, Meat, who constantly threatens incoming sixth graders.
 Luke dismisses Diana's warnings and the boys sleepover in a tent that night at A.J.'s house.

 The following morning, the boys visit a carnival, where Steel Monkey is scheduled to perform in a talent show.
 Luke embarrasses himself in front of his crush, Alice, and the boys encounter Meat and his friends, who threaten them.
 They later visit a skate park, where experienced skateboarder Snake advises them about skating.
 Steel Monkey is nervous about the show, fearing their reputation in middle school is at stake.

 Luke wishes the day would never end and that he could do all he wanted with his final day of summer.
 Immediately afterward, and moments before their band is scheduled to perform onstage at the carnival, he is knocked unconscious by a large wooden board while returning a Frisbee.
 He awakens in the same tent he woke up in that morning, realizing his wish has sent him back in time.
 He repeats the day, trying to impress Alice, teach kindness to Meat, and impress Snake, but he is unsuccessful.
 He tries to avoid the board this time, but it still knocks him out.
 He is sent back to that morning over and over again moments before Steel Monkey's performance every single day, always getting knocked unconscious by some different, unforeseeable method, such as a football, a skateboard, and even a falling meteor.
 Every time, he never survives to the talent show.